juju/docs/src/en/wip-storage.md

   data:
     type: filesystem
     description: junk storage
-    shared: false
+    shared: false # not yet supported, see description below
-    read-only: false
+    read-only: false # not yet supported, see description below
     minimum-size: 100M
     location: /srv/data
 ```

 Here the charm is asking for storage it is calling 'data', and it further defines a type and location.
 It is possible to specify as many entries as desired for storage, and all but the 'type' key are optional.
 The 'type' attribute specifies the type of the storage: filesystem or block (i.e. block device/disk).
-The 'minimum-size' attribute specifies the minimum size of the store, overriding the default of 1G if the user does not specify a size.
+The 'minimum-size' attribute specifies the minimum size of the store, overriding the default of 1GiB if the user does not specify a size.
 The location specifies the path at which to mount filesystem-type storage.
 The 'read-only' and 'shared' attributes are currently not handled.
 Support will be added in a future version of Juju.

 By default, stores are singletons; a charm will have exactly one of the specified store.
 It is also possible for a charm to specify storage that may have multiple instantiations, e.g. multiple disks to add to a pool.
 To do this, you can specify the "multiple" attribute: